rackerlabs/docs-cloud-files/rst/dev-guide/cdn-api-operations/cdn-object-services-operations.rst

 For your own requests, you must use your own account information, authentication token, container names, and object names.
 For more information, see :ref:`Authentication <auth>`.
 Your authentication token and your account information are in the service catalog that is produced.

 .. warning::
-   You request this operation against a CDN management services URI, such as ``https://cdn2.clouddrive.com/v1/ ``MossoCloudFS_ ``aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee````/, as shown in  the table “Regionalized service endpoints for CDN management services” in the :ref:`Service access endpoints <service-access>` section.
+   You request this operation against a CDN management services URI, such as ``https://cdn2.clouddrive.com/v1/MossoCloudFS_aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee``/, as shown in  the table “Regionalized service endpoints for CDN management services” in the :ref:`Service access endpoints <service-access>` section.
 If you use a Storage management services URI by mistake, you delete your object.

 .. include:: methods/delete-delete-cdn-enabled-object-v1-account-container-object.rst